scrapinghub/webstruct/docs/tutorial.rst

 >>> import urllib2
 >>> html = urllib2.urlopen("http://scrapinghub.com/contact").read()

-Then initialize :class:`~.NER` with a trained model.
-The model must be able to extract features from HTML tokens and predict labels for these tokens.
+Then create a :class:`~.NER` instance initialized with a trained model.
+The model must provide a ``transform`` method that extracts features from HTML tokens and predicts labels for these tokens.
 A pipeline created with :func:`.create_wapiti_pipeline` function fits this definition:

 >>> ner = webstruct.NER(model)

-And finally use :meth:`.NER.extract` method to extract entities:
+Finally, use :meth:`.NER.extract` method to extract entities:

 >>> ner.extract(html)
 [('Scrapinghub', 'ORG'), ..., ('Iturriaga 3429 ap.
 1', 'STREET'), ...]